aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/generating-multiple-barcodes-single-image/_index.md

 - Basic understanding of Java programming.
 - Java Development Kit (JDK) installed on your system.
 - Aspose.BarCode for Java library downloaded and set up.
-You can download it [here](https://releases.aspose.com/barcode/java/).
+You can download it from the **Aspose.BarCode for Java download page**.
 - An integrated development environment (IDE) such as Eclipse or IntelliJ IDEA.

 ## Import Namespaces